All-Hands-AI/OpenHands/tests/integration/README.md

 a series of different prompts and responses will be generated, causing a lot of unnecessary diffs and is hard to review.
 If you want to skip this step, see below sections.
-3. If step 2 fails, then rerun OpenDevin against a real LLM, record all prompts and responses, and replace the existing test artifacts (if any).
-4. Rerun the failed test again.
+3. Rerun the failed test again.
 If it succeeds, continue to the next test or agent.
+If it fails again, goto next step.
+4. Rerun OpenDevin against a real LLM, record all prompts and responses, and replace the existing test artifacts (if any).
+5. Rerun the failed test again.
+If it succeeds, continue to the next test or agent.
 If it fails again, abort the script.

-Note that step 3 calls real LLM_MODEL only for failed tests that cannot be fixed by regenerating prompts alone, but it still costs money!
+Note that step 4 calls real LLM_MODEL only for failed tests that cannot be fixed by regenerating prompts alone, but it still costs money!
 If you don't want to cover the cost, ask one of the maintainers to regenerate for you.
 Before asking, please try running the script first without setting `LLM_API_KEY`.
 Chance is the